syoung20/cs326-final-upsilon/docs/final.md

 Nicholas Kon (Nikon-knon)
 Tinsae Erkailo (tinnytintin10)

+# Targeted users
+Anyone looking for a recipes page where you can add information about your pantry information and filter through recipes given specific ingredients and categories.

 # User Interface
 ## Homepage
 The homepage is where users can search for recipes.
 At the top there is a navbar providing options including 'create a recipe', 'my acccount', 'login', and 'log out', based on whether the current user is logged in.